Term of the Moment

 All Processing Takes Place in Memory

-All program execution and data processing takes place in memory.
-Often called "main memory," a program's instructions are copied into memory from storage (disk and solid state drives) or the network.
-The instructions are extracted from memory into the CPU for analysis and execution.
+All program execution that processes data takes place in memory.
+A program's instructions are copied into memory from storage (disk and solid state drives) or the network.
+The instructions are extracted from memory into the CPU for execution.
 They direct the device to input data into memory, process the data in memory and output the results from memory.

 Processing Means Calculate, Compare and Copy

 All data are processed (calculated, compared and copied) in memory (see 3 C's).
 As programs and data are written into memory, the previous contents of that space are lost.
-After processing, the new data are typically output (copied) from memory to the screen and back into storage.
+After processing, any new data are output from memory to the screen and back into storage.

 An Electronic Checkerboard